Rwb3n/nonprofit-tracker/Docs/NMT-Data_Model_Design_Consolidated_v_1_locked.md

    - Leverage NPSP Household model for family memberships
    - Use NPSP relationship fields for organizational contacts
    - Consider NPSP Affiliations for organizational relationships

-7.  **Event Participation Refactoring (2025-04-09)**: The data model for `Member Event Participation` was revised to make `Contact__c` the required lookup, resolving ambiguity and supporting non-member/organizational participation tracking more effectively.
-The corresponding automation is shifted towards a modular flow design invoking an Apex service layer for transactional integrity.
-See `Apex/NMT-Event_Registration_Apex_Service_Design.md`.

 ## Integration Points